Fifeshire Militia

-The Fifeshire Militia was an auxiliary (Note: It is incorrect to describe the British Militia as 'irregular': throughout their history they were equipped and trained exactly like the line regiments of the regular army, and once embodied in time of war they were fulltime professional soldiers for the duration of their enlistment.) regiment raised in Fifeshire, Scotland, in 1798.
+The Fifeshire Militia was an auxiliary (Note: It is incorrect to describe the British Militia as 'irregular': throughout their history they were equipped and trained exactly like the line regiments of the regular army, and once embodied in time of war they were fulltime professional soldiers for the duration of their enlistment.) regiment raised in Fife, Scotland, in 1798.
 It served in home defence during the Napoleonic Wars and again during the Crimean War when it was converted into an artillery unit as the Fifeshire Artillery Militia.
 It served in home defence again during the Indian Mutiny and the Second Boer War.
 It was disbanded in 1909.

 Scottish Militia

 The universal obligation to military service in the Shire levy was long established in Scotland: all men aged from 16 to 60 were obliged to serve for a maximum of 40 days in any one year if required, and their arms and equipment were inspected at regular Wapenshaws.
 In time of war they would be called out by proclamation and by riders galloping through towns and villages bearing the 'Fiery Cross'.

 After the restoration of Charles II, the Scottish Parliament passed an Act in 1661, ratified in 1663, creating a militia of 20,000 infantry and 2000 horse, available for Crown service anywhere in Scotland, England or Ireland.
 These troops were called out in 1689 after the Glorious Revolution.
 Thereafter the militia in Scotland, as in England, was allowed to decline.
 After the Jacobite Rising of 1715 a Disarming Act was passed in Scotland and although some militia served in the Government forces against the Jacobite Rising of 1745 there was a reluctance to leave weapons in the hands of those who might rebel.

 The English Militia were conscripted by ballot, and this was revived in 1757 during the Seven Years' War.
 However, there were residual fears of Jacobitism in Scotland, so rather than embody the moribund militia, full-time regiments of 'Fencibles' were raised for the duration of the war by means of normal recruitment.
 Scotland relied on Fencibles again during the War of American Independence and the early stages of the French Revolutionary War.